sgorgun/exceptions/README.md

 Open the [ThrowingArgumentNull.cs](Exceptions/ThrowingArgumentNull.cs) file, and navigate to the [CheckParametersAndThrowException3](Exceptions/ThrowingArgumentNull.cs#L17) method.

-Add the code to test if the method arguments (_integers_, _longs_ and _floats_) are not _null_, and throw an _ArgumentNullException_ if any of the method arguments is null.
+Add the code to test if the method arguments (_integers_, _longs_ and _floats_) are not _null_, and throw an _ArgumentNullException_ when any of the method arguments is null.

 #### Subtask 2-4

 Open the [ThrowingArgumentNull.cs](Exceptions/ThrowingArgumentNull.cs) file, and navigate to the [CheckParameterAndThrowException4](Exceptions/ThrowingArgumentNull.cs#L23) method.

-Add the code to test if a string argument is null, and throw the _ArugmentNullException_ if the argument is null.
+Add the code to test if a string argument is null, and throw the _ArugmentNullException_ when the argument is null.

 ```cs
 public static int CheckParameterAndThrowException4(string s)